mdkamran-stack/Devops_interview-question-asked_2025/intequestions/aws_prepare.md

 The role has a trust policy allowing Account A to assume it.

 2. Give the role S3 permissions

-Attach a least-privilege S3 policy to the role in Account B, such as s3:GetObject and s3:ListBucket.
+I attach least-privilege S3 permissions to that role.

 3. Account A assumes the role

- Account B role and gets temporary credentials, which it uses to access the S3 bucket.
+Account A uses AWS STS AssumeRole to obtain temporary credentials and access the S3 bucket in Account B.

 # tf module for vpc
 # modules/vpc/variables.tf